 Check out the recording of our second convening here.

-To register for the next event, keep your eyes on this space.
-Invite coming soon!
+To register for the next event, keep your eyes on this space for more information.
+Coming soon!

 Last week, during the second virtual convening in our Future of the Social Sector series, Arabella Advisors’ CEO Sampriti Ganguli explored crucial questions about the relationships between philanthropy, government, and the social sector with two leaders in the space: Xavier de Souza Briggs and Cecilia Muñoz.Read More